philipcristiano/swaggerl/README.md

 ## Errors

 Errors for operations not matching the API specification will be returned from `op` and `async_op` in the form of `{error, Reason, Info}`

+## Reducing memory

+Large Swagger/OpenAPI configurations can take up significant memory.
+If you would like to reduce the size of the `API` object you can pass `[{operations, [list of operations]}]`, to the `load` function.
+This will filter out any operations not included in this list, reducing memory.